bridgelancer/cryptle_fork/README.md

 ### Code style
 All code must be formatted with [black](https://github.com/ambv/black) before committed.
-The CI _will reject_ commits that doesn't pass black's check.
-The only project configuration is we skip string normalisation, i.e. you may use single quote strings.
-Black limits to 88 character as line width.
+The CI _will_ reject commits that doesn't pass black's check.
+The only black configuration we have is skip string normalisation, i.e. you may use single quote strings.
+In fact we prefer single quoted strings.
+Also note that black limits to 88 character as line width.

 #### Imports
 All imports should be done at the top of a python file.
 The only exception for